 Local Variables in Java

-Those variables we are declaring inside the method body those variables called as Local variable.
-The scope of the local variables limited that is within the method area only because the local variable created when the method, constructor, or block starts execution, and the variable destroyed when you exit from the method or block.
+We are declaring those variables inside the method body called Local variables.
+And the scope of the local variables is limited within the method area only because the local variable is created when the method, constructor, or block starts execution, and the variable is destroyed when you exit from the method or block.
 So you can’t change their values and access them outside of that method.

 package softwaretestingo.java.basics; public class LocalVariable { String myVar="Outside Local Test Method"; //Local Method public void localTestMethod() { String localvar="Inside Local Test Method"; System.out.println("Local Variable str Value:-"+localvar); } public static void main(String[] args) { LocalVariable obj=new LocalVariable(); obj.localTestMethod(); //System.out.println(obj.localvar); System.out.println("Variable Value Outside Method:-"+obj.myVar); } }

 If you see the above Java program, we can see that the local Variable (localvar) can be accessible inside the local method.
-Still, when we try to access that variable outside of the localTestMethod, we are getting below error.
+But if we try to access that variable outside the localTestMethod, we will get the below error.
 This demonstrates the scope of a variable.

 Static or Class Variables In Java

 A static variable is also called a class variable because these variables are associated with the class and can be accessed by all the instances of that class.
-When we create a class or static variable, at the time of declaration, we declare with the static keyword.
-One copy of class or static variable created for each class and the same copy is used by all the objects.
+When we create a class or static variable, we declare with the static keyword at the time of declaration.
+One copy of the class or static variable is created for each class, and all the objects use the same copy.

-Note: Static Variable or Methods are executed when your creating the objects.
+Note: Static variables or Methods are executed when your creating the objects.

 Output: